Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the impact of data poisoning attacks on private degree estimation for graphs.
-We have presented a formal framework for analyzing the robustness of a protocol against poisoning.
-Our framework can quantify the impact of a poisoning attack on both honest and malicious users.
-Additionally, we have proposed novel robust degree estimation protocols under \ldp~by leveraging the natural data redundancy in graphs, that can significantly reduce the impact of data poisoning.\\\\ \textbf{Acknowledgements.} This material is based upon work supported by the National Science Foundation under Grant \# 2127309 to the Computing Research Association for the CIFellows Project.
-Kamalika Chaudhuri and Jacob Imola would like to thank ONR under N00014-20-1-2334 and NSF under CNS 180429 for research support.
+In this paper, we have studied the impact of poisoning attacks on degree estimation under \ldp~and introduced a formal framework to quantify their effect on honest and malicious users.
+Additionally, we have proposed novel robust degree estimation protocols under \ldp~by leveraging the natural data redundancy in graphs, that can significantly reduce the impact of poisoning attacks. \\ \textbf{Acknowlegements.} JI partially carried out this work at Basic Algorithms Research Copenhagen (BARC), which was supported by the VILLUM Investigator grant 54451.
+JI and KC would also like to acknowledge NSF grant CNS 2241100 for research support.
+ARC would like to acknowledge CI fellowship for research support.